Home | About me | Contact | What's new

 Overview

-The busiest freeway in Bexar County, this segment of I-10 serves the northwest corridor, one of the fastest growing areas of the city.
-A tremendous amount of the region's suburban office space is located in this corridor as are the headquarters for financial-services giant USAA and gasoline refiner and retailer Valero.
-The corridor also serves the rapidly-growing South Texas Medical Center complex; Wonderland of the Americas mall (formerly known as Crossroads mall); the Colonnade, Huebner Oaks, and Fiesta Trails shopping areas; the University of Texas at San Antonio's (UTSA) main campus; Six Flags Fiesta Texas; and The Rim, La Cantera, and The Dominion developments.
+This segment of I-10 serves the northwest corridor, one of the fastest growing areas of the city.
+A tremendous amount of the region's suburban office space is located in this corridor as are the headquarters for several large companies.
+The corridor also serves the bustling and continually-growing South Texas Medical Center district; Wonderland of the Americas mall (formerly known as Crossroads mall); the University of Texas at San Antonio's (UTSA) main and downtown campuses; Six Flags Fiesta Texas; Joint Base San Antonio Camp Bullis and Camp Stanley; and The Rim, La Cantera, Landmark, Colonnade, Huebner Oaks, and Fiesta Trails retail centers and mixed-use developments.
 One suburban city, Balcones Heights, also lies within the corridor as does the unincorporated Leon Springs area.
-I-10 continues northward to the booming outlying areas Fair Oaks Ranch, Boerne, and Kendall County.
-Inside I-410, the route is lined with light industrial and residential areas.
-Heavy commercial development dominates the landscape between I-410 and La Cantera Blvd., with lighter development north of there.
+I-10 continues northward to the booming outlying areas of Fair Oaks Ranch, Boerne, and Kendall County.
+Inside Loop 410, the route is lined with light industrial and residential areas.
+Heavy commercial development dominates the landscape between Loop 410 and La Cantera Blvd., with moderate and growing commercial and residential development north of there all the way to Boerne.

 While it is signed as east/west, this segment actually runs mostly north/south.
 To avoid confusion, many locals give directions as "inbound" or "outbound" (from downtown) instead; I use that convention here.